Home

 Oxidative stress plays a key role in the process that leads to coronary artery narrowing and other disease processes. many scientific experts now accept the role that oxidative stress plays as one of the important causes of Coronary Heart Disease.

-• free radicals begin to damage cells and other molecules.
+• free radicals begin to damage cells and other molecules

-• your body's natural antioxidant defenses become overwhelmed.
+• your body's natural antioxidant defenses become overwhelmed

-• this process can lead to atherosclerosis.
+• this process can lead to atherosclerosis

-• The cardiovascular system is a major target for reactive free radical damage.
-The blood vessels that supply the heart can be severely damaged as a result of oxidative stress.
+• The blood vessels that supply the heart can be severely damaged as a result of oxidative stress

-Free radicals are produced as a normal by-product of energy production in your body, but Environmental Toxicity is believed by many scientific experts to be causing free radical activity far beyond the limits your body can handle. ....read more Click Here >.....
+• Free radicals are produced as a normal by-product of energy production in your body, but Environmental Toxicity is believed by many scientific experts to be causing free radical activity far beyond the limits your body can handle. ....read more Click Here >.....

 Your Age your Gender and Family History of Heart Disease

-Around 80 percent of people who die of coronary heart disease are 65 or older.
-Having said that, people in geographic locations called Blue Zones have a low incidence of chronic degenerative diseases such as heart disease and statistically live to a great age with vibrant health.
+• people in geographic locations called Blue Zones have a low incidence of chronic degenerative diseases such as heart disease and statistically live to a great age with vibrant health.

-Being male also increases your risk, however a post menopausal woman no longer has her natural hormonal protection and the gender difference normalizes.
+• post menopausal women no longer has her natural hormonal protection and the gender difference normalizes in that age group.

-Statistically you are also at greater risk of developing coronary heart disease if you have a direct blood relative such as parent, grandparent or sibling who has developed the disease.
+Statistically you are also at greater risk of developing coronary heart disease if you have a

-Your age, gender and family history are potential causes of coronary heart disease that you cannot change.
+Your age, gender and family history are potential causes of coronary heart disease that you cannot change, concentrate on the many factors that you can change.

 Return from Causes of Coronary Heart Disease to Coronary Heart Health Home page